-The decrease in stock based compensation for the three months ended March 31, 2009, is due to certain long-term incentive stock options and stock that were granted in prior years under our stock plan to executives, directors, advisors and employees, which became fully vested in 2008.
-We anticipate that stock based incentives will be offered to attract new employees in 2009, due to our expansion to meet the demands of contracts with our current customer, and anticipated future business with new customers.
+The decrease in stock based compensation for the three months ended June 30, 2009, is due to certain long-term incentive stock options and stock that were granted in prior years under our stock plan to executives, directors, advisors and employees, which became fully vested in 2008.
+Stock based incentives were granted to current management and employees on April 6, 2009 and on July 14, 2009.
+Stock-Based compensation will be offered to attract new employees in 2009, due to our expansion to meet the demands of contracts with our current customer, and anticipated future business with new customers.
+We expect Stock-Based compensation to increase in future periods due to issuance of these new equity grants in 2009.